brianglass/anastasis/files/kontakion_32.md

 Do you wish to abandon, Master, such a renunciation?
 And are you hurrying to leave us as though you had forgotten us?
 Let it not be, O King.
 Let us not become a laughing-stock for those who hate us.
-Let them not cry out to us, Â‘Where then is he who said, Â‘I am not parting from you.
-I am with you and there is no one against youÂ’?Â’
+Let them not cry out to us, ‘Where then is he who said, ‘I am not parting from you.
+I am with you and there is no one against you’?’

 **